Bad Apples (2018 film): Plot

-The film follows married couple Helen (Brea Grant) and Rob (Graham Skipper), who are settling into their new cul-de-sac digs after shaking off the dust of California.
+The film follows married couple Ella (Brea Grant) and Rob (Graham Skipper), who are settling into their new cul-de-sac digs after shaking off the dust of California.
 Unfortunately, they've arrived at a bad time; On Halloween night, two teenage girls, wearing homemade, eerie masks and dressed in dark clothes, prepare for a night out.
 They seem calm but clearly have violent intentions.

 The girls break into a suburban home where a heavily pregnant woman is alone.
 They stab her repeatedly, showing a brutal and merciless side right from the start.
 They roam the neighborhood, randomly attacking victims.

 A man living in a trailer park is stabbed multiple times.
 They kill a pedophile who has been stalking or threatening children, but their motives aren’t explained clearly, the killings feel chaotic and senseless.

 The girls also kill the local school principal, making their attacks more personal or symbolic, but again, the reasoning is vague.
-The girls stalk Helen and Rob, chasing them through their home and the neighborhood.
-Helen tries to fight back and survive, but the attackers are relentless.
+The girls stalk Ella and Rob, chasing them through their home and the neighborhood.
+Ella tries to fight back and survive, but the attackers are relentless.

 A final confrontation leads to a violent and bloody fight.
 The girls maintain their cold, emotionless demeanor, making the scene intense and terrifying.
 At the ends the girls walking away from the carnage.
 The neighborhood is left traumatized by the night’s horrific events, and the girls remain enigmatic, leaving their motivations unknown.